mesosphere/dcos-commons/frameworks/elastic/docs/elastic-x-pack.md

 You can toggle this setting at any time.
 This gives you the option of launching an Elastic cluster without X-Pack and then later enabling it.
 Or, you can run a cluster with X-Pack enabled to try out the commercial features and, if at the end of the 30-day trial period you don't wish to purchase a license, you can disable it without losing access to your data.

+Note that you must set the update strategy to `parallel` when you toggle X-Pack in order to force a full cluster restart.
+Afterwards, you can set the update strategy back to `serial` for future updates.

 ## License Expiration

 If you uninstall the X-Pack plugin via the service configuration or you let your license expire, remember these two important points: